Reviews You Can Rely On

 Credit: Trish Matheny

-On the hunt for new hiking shoes?
-Since 2012, we have put well over 100 pairs of hiking shoes through extensive testing.
+Since 2012, we have put hundreds of hiking shoes through extensive testing.
 In this update, our all-female hiking team compares the 19 top women's hiking shoes available today.
 Our hiking experts have done the leg work, busting out hundreds of miles over the years through deserts, forests, mountains, and streams.
 We carry loaded packs, consider all-day comfort, and evaluate traction over and through wet, loose, slippery, and uneven terrain.
 From differing foot shapes to varied trail conditions, we consider it all and rank each shoe according to our on-trail experiences.

 The La Sportiva Spire GTX is our go-to women's hiking shoe.
 They are the ultimate option for comfort, stability, and traction.
 There isn't much we wouldn't take these hikers on, and their durability will keep them going for mile after mile.